Year of Wellbeing at Dyffryn Gardens

 On busier days watching the many families explore the history of the impressive Edwardian building provides a great sense of contentment – Dyffryn is fantastic for people watching!

 Taking yourself off for a cuppa and a cake in one of our two cafes is also a lovely thing to do indoors, although we do have extensive outdoor seating as well.

-Watch this space for more updates on what we have planned as part of our Year of Wellbeing, we’re planning lots of opportunities for learning or progressing in meditation and yoga, writing and painting, walking and creating.
+Watch this space for more updates on what we have planned as part of our Year of Wellbeing, we’re planning lots of opportunities for learning or progressing in meditation, writing, painting, walking and creating.